MattShannon/codedep/README.markdown

 functions and classes, together with some values computed by the functions and classes.

-Typing
+Typing:

     PYTHONPATH=. python -m example.print_hash

-should give the output
+should give the output:

     hash of baz = 1a0ebbff92a8a8691c17a460b8eeb4cb38399c60
     hash of Foo = 96a9e852464e99d68d2769655a8113de33ee0721